-If you practice the Islamic faith and observe Sharīʿah (also spelled Sharia) law using a regular forex trading account, interest charged or paid on regular forex accounts might be against your beliefs due.
+If you practice the Islamic faith and observe Sharia law using a regular forex trading account,

 What’s an Islamic Forex Account?

-An Islamic or ḥalāl forex trading account differs considerably from a regular forex trading account in certain ways.
-Most importantly, Sharia law prohibits the accrual of interest on funds deposited in the account and exclude these accounts from incurring or receiving rollover swap points on positions that remain open at the New York close of 5 p.m.
+An Islamic, or ḥalāl forex trading account, differs considerably from a regular forex trading account.
+Most importantly, Sharia law prohibits the accrual of interest on funds deposited in the account and precludes these accounts from incurring or receiving rollover swap points on positions that remain open at the New York close of 5 p.m.
 EST.

 Two of the key elements of Islamic law that relate to trading accounts are listed below.